jcarias/vf_crypto/README.md

 ## About

 This is SPA React App to monitor to crypto currencies.
 It's goal was to accomplish a technical exercise, and to showcase my grasp of ReactJS.
+[See it in action](https://jcarias.github.io/vf_crypto/)!

 It relies on the API [CoinMarketCap](https://coinmarketcap.com/api/) (V1) to supply the data.
 The crypto currency icons used are from [https://github.com/atomiclabs/cryptocurrency-icons/]